 Statistical correlations have been found between folic acid consumption and the formation of cancer (7, 8).
 One study actually found low folate levels may protect against colorectal cancer (9).
 An epidemiological study conducted in 2007 found that men and women with previous colorectal adenomas, who took 1000 mcg of folic acid daily for 6-8 years had increased risk factors for colorectal cancer (10).

 It is certainly plausible to consider the possible cancer risks associated with excessive folic acid, considering that folate methylation is critical for cell proliferation, including in the formation of neoplastic cancer cells.
 It is for this reason that certain conventional cancer treatments use folate-blocking drugs such as methotrexate.
-Additionally, glutamatic acid is well established to increase the growth factors in various cancers.
-The class of folic acids and folates all consist of varying numbers of glutamic acid conjugates.
+Folic acids and folates all consist of varying numbers of glutamic acid conjugates.
+Glutamaic acid is well established to increase growth factors in various cancers.

 Others Forms Of Vitamin B9